mykelalvis/FATESRD/fate-srd.com/fate-system-toolkit/Other Skill Functions.md

 This opens up lots of possibilities for overcome or create an advantage actions.
-A [[Shoot]] expert could use their skill in an overcome action to find a gun seller in a new place, for example. [[Shoot]] could be used to [[create advantage]] by identifying the type of gun by the sound of its shot and filling in details on the limitations of the model, or by noticing that an enemy's weapon has not been properly cared for and could possibly malfunction.
+A [[Shoot]] expert could use their skill in an overcome action to find a gun seller in a new place, for example. [[Shoot]] could be used to [[Create Advantage]] by identifying the type of gun by the sound of its shot and filling in details on the limitations of the model, or by noticing that an enemy's weapon has not been properly cared for and could possibly malfunction.

-[[Provoke]] might seem to be a harder skill to expand, but with [[Provoke]], an expert could [[create advantage]] to discover an opponent is bluffing, or to identify which person in a group of opponents is the biggest threat.
+[[Provoke]] might seem to be a harder skill to expand, but with [[Provoke]], an expert could [[Create Advantage]] to discover an opponent is bluffing, or to identify which person in a group of opponents is the biggest threat.

 You can use other skills in a similar way. [[Burglary]] experts can find